 The section 151 officer is the council officer designated under that section of the Local Government Act 1972 to take overall control of the financial affairs of the authority and to take personal responsibility for its financial administration.
-At Devon County Council the Section 151 Officer is the County Treasurer.
+At Devon County Council the Section 151 Officer is the Director of Finance.